Debra’s Therapeutic Style

 Debra’s Therapy Methods

-Debra L. Kaplan utilizes several highly effective therapy methods, called “modalities.”
-EMDR, EFT, experiential therapy, and family of origin work are clinically proven to get results, even with seemingly untreatable conditions like borderline personality disorder.
+Debra L. Kaplan, utilizes several highly effective therapy methods, called “modalities.”
+EMDR, EFT, experiential therapy, and family of origin work are clinically proven to get results, even with seemingly untreatable conditions such as Complex Post Traumatic Stress.
 Debra has received specialized training in each modality, and she remains current on advances in their theory and practice.

 Read more about a specific modality: